Medialab-Parent/Parent_Repo/README.md

 4. Let user's marke hateful comments on their own, if they are not detected by our extension

 ## Running the project using Docker

-- With docker compose you can run all the submodules (the whole extension) at once.
-For this, run the following command in a terminal inside of the parent folder.
-> `docker compose up --build`
-- Afterwards go cd into the Frontend folder to generate a dist folder using the following command
+### Open up the folder of this project in a git terminal and then switch into the AI_Frontend folder to generate a "dist" folder using the following commands
+1. `cd AI_Frontend`
+2. `npm i`
+3. `npm i vue-i18n --save-dev`
-> `npm run build`
+4. `npm run build`

-- Load this dist folder as an extension on your chromium browser by going into your extension list, enabling developer mode and then loading this dist folder
+### Next up, to run the backend of this project through docker, go back into the parent folder and execute the following commands
+1. `cd ..`
+2. `docker compose up --build`

+### Lastly, load the extension into your chromium browser
+1. navigate to your extension list
+2. enable developer mode
+3. load the dist folder, you've generated before

 ## License